paymog/vim-tmux-navigator/README.md

     let g:tmux_navigator_save_on_switch = 1

-This will execute the update command on leaving vim to a tmux pane.
+This will execute the `update` command on leaving vim to a tmux pane.
 Default is Zero

+    let g:tmux_navigator_save_all_buffers_on_switch = 1

+This will execute the `wall` command on leaving vim to a tmux pane.
+The `wall` command saves all buffers whereas `update` only saves the active buffer.
+This has no effect if `g:tmux_navigator_save_on_switch` has a value of 0.
+Default is Zero.

 #### Tmux